sitedata/checklyhq.com/site/content/pricing/_index.md

 #### Do all plans have the same scheduling options?

-API checks can be run **every minute**, whereas Browser checks start at **5 minute** intervals.
+API checks can be run **every minute**, whereas browser checks start at **10 minute** intervals.
 Longer intervals (30 minutes, once per day etc.) are the same for all check types.

 <split>

 #### Are all alerting integrations the same for all plans?

-Yes, all plans have email, webhook and Slack integration to alert you when checks fail.
+All plans have SMS, email, webhook and Slack integrations to alert you when a check fails.
+From the Starter plan onwards we add integrations like Pagerduty and give you more SMS credits.

-#### How does the 30-day trial work?
+#### How does the 14-day trial work?
 By signing up, you get full access to all of Checkly's functions for a period of 30 days.
 You do not need a credit card to get started.
-After the 30 day period, you will still have access to your account but we will suspend the running of your checks.
+After the 14 day period, you will still have access to your account but we will suspend the running of your checks.

 #### Can I switch plans easily?